Learning and Teaching

 REFLECTION – How do we know?

-The most distinctive feature of the IB Primary Years Programme are the six transdisciplinary themes.
+THE MOST DISTINCTIVE FEATURE of the IB Primary Years Programme are the six transdisciplinary themes.
 These themes provide the opportunity to incorporate local and global issues into the curriculum and effectively allow students to look beyond the confines of each subject.

-Transdisciplinary themes help teachers to develop units of inquiry–investigation into important ideas that require a high level of involvement from the students.
+TEACHERS DEVELOP theme based units of inquiry-investigation into important ideas that require a high level of involvement from the students.
 These inquiries are substantial, in-depth and usually last for several weeks.

 PYP - Inquiry Based Learning